Hawks are diurnal birds of prey found in Louisiana and across the United States.

 Swainson’s Hawks are important members of Louisiana’s ecosystem for controlling insect populations and helping keep local areas healthy.

-This hawk species contributes greatly to the diverse wildlife in Louisiana year-round and provides nature enthusiasts with exceptional opportunities for viewing them in action each spring migration period.
+This hawk species contributes greatly to the diverse wildlife in Louisiana year-round and provides nature enthusiasts with exceptional opportunities to view it in action each spring migration period.

 3. Rough-legged Hawk